suffolklibraries/lgc/content/collections/events/art-in-the-park.md

     content:
       -
         type: text
-        text: 'Wrap up warm to head outdoors with Rock Paper Scissors.
+        text: 'Wrap up warm this February half term and head outdoors with Rock Paper Scissors.
 Meet outside Christchurch Mansion in Christchurch park and go a making journey.
 Using animal and nature themes, there will be fun for all the family.
 There will be a short walk to draw and paint, collect nature finds and then come back to the front of the mansion to do some more creating!'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Art in the Park will start at 10am, 11am 12pm, 1pm and 2pm and each session will run for approximately 90 minutes. '
   -
     type: heading
     attrs: